 Finding a Business Partner/Co-Founder to Work with You and Build the MVP

 While there are ways to build an MVP without a developer, having one would certainly be advantageous for you.
 Most startup accelerators require you to have a developer on your team.
 This shows the importance of having one.
 It’s much easier to grow when you have your own dedicated developer.
 You may hit the jackpot and find someone great quickly, or you may not.
 What’s more, it’s important to know how to go about the process of bringing someone on board.
-So to help you learn that process, check out this post on How to Find, Vet, and Get Startup Co-Founders.
+So to help you learn that process, check out this post on How to Find Co-Founders and What to Look For.

 Conclusion